sago007/docker_tailon/README.md

 Be warned that these commands are designed for easy testing.
 On production you do not want to expose /var/log and /etc like that!

+# Patches

 This version contains pathes for: https://github.com/gvalkov/tailon/issues/26 https://github.com/gvalkov/tailon/issues/25

+# Version numbers

+Versions are on the format:
+A.X.Y.Z.B

+ * A is the major number for sago007/docker_tailon.
+This is only changed if I break backwards compability.
+Note that it can also be broken if Tailon breaks it!
+ * X.Y.Z is the Tailon version number.
+ * B is the minor update.
+It is increased for any smaller change or patch.

+Example:
+1.0.5.1.2 is the first major version.
+It is build on Tailon 0.5.1 and it is patched compared to 1.0.5.1.1.